h1Anonymoush1/Docify/functions/llm-analyzer-python/README.md

 # Docify Python LLM Analyzer

-This Appwrite function analyzes web content using Hugging Face transformers and generates structured visual analysis blocks for the Docify platform.
+This Appwrite function analyzes web content using Google Gemini AI and generates structured visual analysis blocks for the Docify platform.

 ## 🚀 Features